Achievable logoAchievable logo

 If you’d like to learn more, check out Wikipedia’s normal distribution page.

 Many problems will give you a mean and a standard deviation.
-With this information, you can label the values at the bottom of the distribution.
-For example, if the mean is 82 and the standard deviation is 6, the distribution would look like the figure below.
-For this distribution, one standard deviation (6) below the mean (82) is 76.
+With that information, you can label the values along the bottom of the distribution.

 Standard distribution with example values

-Remember, the higher the percentile, the better!
+Remember: the higher the percentile, the better.

 Just like how you’re aiming for a top-percentile score on the GRE 🚀